TuoYang263/Work-Project-Collections-on-Teko-ly/Projects/Cloud-IaC-Terraform-AWS-OIDC/README.md

 If you want to make it even tighter later, replace the bucket wildcard with your final bucket ARN.

+While the resources here are intentionally small, the CI/CD and IAM patterns are designed to be portable to larger, real-world infrastructure setups.

 ---

 ## Clean up